tami2293/tami2293.github.io/_pages/about.md

 My research interests include software engineering, quality assurance and testing of embedded systems for space applications.

-Since 2020, I am a M.Sc. student at University of Chile working with Alexandre Bergel on the study of the systematic application of fuzz testing techniques in the [SUCHAI flight software](https://gitlab.com/spel-uchile/suchai-flight-software).
+Since 2020, I am a M.Sc. student at University of Chile working with Alexandre Bergel on the study of systematic applications of fuzz testing techniques in the [SUCHAI flight software](https://gitlab.com/spel-uchile/suchai-flight-software).
 Also, I continue working as a developer and researcher at [SPEL](https://spel.cl/) in the current missions of the SUCHAI nanosatellite program: PlantSat, SUCHAI II and SUCHAI III.